Overview

 The first step of registering a trademark in Malaysia is that of application.
 When a person makes such an application, some of the details to be included are:

 A payment of RM250 must also be made for the completion of Form TM5.
-An applicant may submit an application for a trademark on the website of MyIPO (https://www.myipo.gov.my/en/apply-for-trade-marks/)
+An applicant may for a trademark on the website of MyIPO (https://www.myipo.gov.my/en/apply-for-trade-marks/)

-- After MyIPO accepts a request, it assigns a submission code.
-MyIPO will take further steps to record a trademark, of which the first is a formal review.
-This formal review causes the correct execution of the application form (TM5) and payment of the approved charge to be reviewed by MyIPO.
+After MyIPO accepts a request, it assigns a submission code.
+MyIPO will take further steps to record the trademark, of which the first is a formal review of the application form (TM5) after payment is processed.

 The newly registered trademark will be active for 10 years from the date of application.
-Registered trademarks in Malaysia can even be renewed on a permanent basis if the trademark has not been used for a duration of three years.
+Registered trademarks in Malaysia can even be renewed consecutively on a permanent basis if the renewal fee is paid in due time.

-The length of registering a trademark takes roughly eighteen months.
+The length of registering a trademark in Malaysia takes roughly eighteen months.

 As it takes roughly eighteen months to register a trademark, those who would like to register a trademark in Malaysia are encouraged to apply as soon as possible.
-The procedure takes so long to ensure that once it is registered in the system, it stays there with no mishaps.
+The lengthy procedure ensures that once it is registered in the system, it stays there with no mishaps.

 What is the Cost of Trademark Registration in Malaysia?

-Depending on the fee code, the application cost for a trademark can either be 900RM (TMA2A) or 1100RM (TMA2B).
+Depending on the fee code, the application cost for a trademark can be either be 950RM (TMA2A) or 1100RM (TMA2B).

 Our thoughts

 Having a trademark is what differentiates your business from others.
 It is especially important for industries where there are numerous substitutes available.
-Every business should regardless try to register for a trademark, it is your intellectual property in which you should uphold.
+Every business should regardless try to register for a trademark, it is your intellectual property to uphold.

 FAQs